Ryan Flynn (footballer): Liverpool

 Flynn began his career as a junior player with Falkirk, but signed for Liverpool in 2005 for £50,000.
 Flynn helped Liverpool win successive FA Youth Cup victories in the 2005–06 and 2006–07 seasons, scoring the winner in front of the Kop against Manchester City in the 2006 final and scoring in the penalty shoot-out at Old Trafford (Stretford End) against Manchester United in the 2007 final.
 In his third season at the club, he helped them win the Northern Premier Reserve League Title, in the 2007–08 season.
-Flynn was loaned to Conference National club Wrexham for the latter part of the 2008–09 season,.
+In November 2007, Flynn joined League Two club Hereford United on a month's loan, although failed to make an appearance.
+Flynn was loaned to Conference National club Wrexham for the latter part of the 2008–09 season.
 In all, Flynn scored four goals in 25 league appearances for Wrexham.

 Falkirk

 Flynn was then loaned back to his first club, Falkirk, for the 2009–10 season.
 He made his Falkirk début in a UEFA Europa League tie against FC Vaduz, and Flynn scored the only goal of the game, becoming the first Falkirk player to score a goal in European competition.
 In mid September it was announced that his move had been made permanent and he signed a three-year contract with Falkirk.
 Flynn won the Scottish Premier League award for Young Player of the Month for March 2010, having scored six goals in 33 games for Falkirk.
 He also won the Young Player of the Round award in the second round of the 2010–11 Scottish League Cup, in which he scored the only goal to put Falkirk through against Partick Thistle In the third round of the same cup he was part of the Falkirk team that were voted 'Team of the round', a game in which he scored the third goal against Hearts and which ended up 4–3 to Falkirk.